flexcompute/tidy3d/README.md

 	- [ ] Add more info / debug logging and more comprehensive error handling (file IO, etc).
 	- [ ] Add more intelligent 'inf' handling.
 	- [ ] setup.cfg for installing dependencies for different parts of the code (base, docs, tests)
-	- [ ] web.monitor using running status for progress updates.
+	- [ ] web.monitor using running status for progress updates <- waiting on victor.

 ---